dxin16/temp-turner-rn/README.md

 ## Introduction

-Purdue Spring 2023 - ECE 49022 Section 2
+Purdue Spring 2023 - ECE 49022 Section 2 - Team 22: The Temp Turner

-This is the repo for Team 22's Temp Turner Mobile App (created in React Native).
+This is the repo for our project's code.
 Most of the files contained are standard files that React Native requires to run.
 The main Temp Turner code implementation can be found in `TempTurner/src`.
-Code involving the ESP32 can be found in `Arduino_ESP32`.
-Some code for the motor will also be available.
+Code involving the ESP32 and the motor can be found in `Arduino_ESP32`.

+## Current Progress (Mobile App)

+As a brief summary of the files in `TempTurner/src`, most of the main content is in `CurrentBlock.js`, `TargetBlock.js`, and `ScheduleBlock.js`.
+These correspond to the three main blocks you see on the app screen when it loads.
+Using `ScheduleContext.js` makes it possible to coordinate the Target Block with the Schedule Block.

+For the other files, `App.js` is a high-level wrapper for the three blocks, and `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
+It is currently not implemented yet.

+Main remaining goals:
+ - Finish up http request integration
+   - Display GET results in the Current Block
+   - Confirm POST target temperature works
+   - Manage request failures
+ - Clean up input areas
+ - Add Schedule Block input validation
+ - Add in more graphics
+   - Visual Indicators for temperature, smoke, time
+   - App Icon and Splash Screen
+   - Overall app appearance and style

+Additional goals:
+ - Implement `Styles.js` to accomodate many phone sizes
+ - Storage of "recipes" / saved schedules

+## Current Progress (ESP32 and Motor)
+As a brief summary of files in `Arduino_ESP32`, `MainPart.ino` contains the implementation for the ESP32 to connect to WiFi, then host and maintain a web server.
+Motor control is implemented in `Motor.ino` and in the folder `Arduino_ESP32/fbss_mt_demo`.

+Main remaining goals:

+Additional goals:

+## Working with the Mobile App / React Native

-## Setup
+### Setup

 To begin working with the mobile app, the first thing to do is to set up the React Native Development Environment ([Link to Docs here](https://reactnative.dev/docs/environment-setup)).
 I used Homebrew, as suggested by the docs, for many of the installs.

-## Setup Summary
+### Setup Summary
  - Node
  - Watchman
  - IOS Specific: